romanofski/zyklop/README.rst

  Zyklop ◎
 ==========

 This program is a wrapper around rsync.
-It should help you:
+It will help you:

     * if you need to sync files from remote server frequently
     * No need to keep the location of the file in your mind.
 It finds